 For example, a thin, blue line can elicit a feeling of calm and unity.
 However, a thick, black line, will draw attention in a powerful way.

 Shapes can be used somewhat like lines.
 They’re both associated with different movements and flow.
-Therefore, shapes are a graphic design basic that improves an image’s uniqueness.
+Therefore, shapes are a basic necessity of a design that improves an image’s uniqueness.
 So, while squares are often seen as very structured, circles are associated with movement and continuation.
 Using these elements, therefore, can actually change a viewer’s perception.

 And, as an online entrepreneur, you need to present your product or service in a way that holds your audience’s attention.
 Therefore, using the shape in your design that makes the statement you want is important to your business.

 Take a look at how this unique shape (as well as the bright color and solid lines) invite your audience to find out more about your offer.